 Talking to friends and family can also help you accept the diagnosis.
 Talking about your child’s diagnosis might even help it feel real for you.

-If you have a partner, talking with him or her can help you support each other through tough times and keep your relationship strong.
-And if you have other children, listening and talking with them about their feelings is a good way to support them.
+If you have a partner, talking together can help you support each other through tough times and keep your relationship strong.
+And if you have other children, listening and talking with them about their feelings is a good way to support them too.

 Sometimes it can be hard to talk to other people about your child’s disability.
 This is normal, and there can be lots of reasons for it: